Intrasoft Technologies Ltd Directors Report.

 c.
 Appointment of Auditors:

-The said Auditors have furnished to the Company certificate under Section 139 of the Act to the effect that their appointment, if made, shall be in accordance with the prescribed conditions and that they are eligible to hold the office of Auditors of the Company and also their consent to hold the office of the Auditors of the Company.
+The said Auditors have furnished to the Company certificate under Section 141 that they are eligible to hold the office of Auditors of the Company and also given their consent to hold the office of Auditors of the Company.

 d.
 Fraud Reporting:

 During the year under review, there were no serious frauds.

 Extract of Annual Return

 Pursuant to the provisions of Section 134(3)(a) of the Companies Act, 2013, Extract of Annual Return in the prescribed format for the financial year ended 31 March 2017 is attached as Annexure II which forms part of this Report.

 Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo